Jelena Rozga: 2009–2011: Bižuterija

 In May 2010, she collaborated with Željko Samardžić on the song "Ima nade", and the accompanying music video was filmed in Split by Željko Petres.
 In 2010, after its debut at the Split Festival, "Bižuterija" became the most played song of the summer and a number-one single both in Croatia and in the whole Balkans.
 The song is considered a turning point in her career as it gained very high popularity.
 As of 2024, the audio and the official music video for the song have combined more than 50 million views on YouTube.
 In early 2011 Rozga released her second studio album Bižuterija which sold over 15,000 copies within a month of its release, thus earning a gold certification from the Croatian Phonographic Association.
 The album produced several hit singles, including the title song, "Karantena", "Ona ili ja" and "Rodit ću ti 'ćer i sina".
 To promote the album, Rozga embarked on The Bižuterija Tour in all major cities in Croatia, starting with a concert held in Zadar on 27 October 2011.
 Rozga became the first female artist that sold out all the tickets at the Spaladium Arena (with a capacity of around 12,000) in her hometown of Split on 11 February 2011.
 Several months later, she also had another sold-out concert in Zagreb at the Cibona hall.

 That same year, Rozga won a Porin award (Croatia's version of the Grammys) in the category Hit of the Year with "Bižuterija" at the 18th ceremony.
 The award caused controversy as it won the most votes by the audience but many Croatian music artists and critics dismissed it.
 Later that spring, she collaborated with the rap group Connection on the song "Dalmatinka" which became a summer hit.
 In the summer of 2011, she performed "Razmažena" at the Split Festival and won another Grand Prix for getting the most votes from the audience.
-The music video for the song, directed by Gitak TV and released on 18 October, features Rozga dressed as a bride and eloping from her wedding after a short conversation with a priest; as of 2021, it has more than 16 million views on her official YouTube channel.
+The music video for the song, directed by Gitak TV and released on 18 October, features Rozga dressed as a bride and eloping from her wedding after a short conversation with a priest.
+She was noticed filming the video on 25 September 2011 at a hotel in Split.

 By the end of 2011, she released her double-CD Best of compilation.
 The first disc of the album features the greatest hits of her solo career and the second disc, her greatest hits in the years with Magazin (1996–2006).
 In November, that same year Rozga had her first solo concert at the Sava Center in Belgrade and in December she embarked the Karlovačko live 2011. co-headlining tour with the band Bajaga i instruktori during which she visited all major cities in Croatia.